 - proof you are working (for example, your latest wage slip, a bank statement showing your latest wages or proof of your self-employed status such as HMRC Tax self-assessment letters, business bank account statements or business rates bill)

-- the most recent bank statement for the account you want the payment made to - the statement should include your name, address and account details
+- your most recent bank statement for the account you want the payment made to - the statement should include your name, address and account details

 Apply for an NHS Test and Trace Self-Isolation Support Payment online: